benjamin-heasly/pyramid/docs/signal-demo/README.md

 ```
 The `signal_sync_reader` is new for the second part of this demo.
 It reads trial-delimiting events from `signal_sync.csv` into a Pyramid buffer named `sync`.
-It also looks for sync events with value `1` within its, and Pyramid stores these along with corresponding reference events.
+It looks for sync events with value `1` within its `sync` buffer.

-This reader will be compared and aligned to the reference `delimiter_reader`, above.
+To align data between clocks, Pyramid will compare these sync events with corresponding events from the `delimiter_reader`, above.

 The data for this reader in `signal_sync.csv` are similar to the data for `delimiter_reader` in `delimiter.csv`, above.
 Both partition about a minute of time into 10 trials.
 Whereas `delimiter.csv` contains reference times, `signal_sync.csv` contains times as if read by a separate clock, drifting at a rate of 0.95.
 Pyramid treats these as independent measurements of the same "true" events, by different clocks.
 It treats the differences between corresponding sync events as measurements of clock drift.

-For each trial, it uses the most recent drift estimate, up to that point, to select and shift data from each reader to align with the reference.
+For each trial it selects a pair of corresponding sync events seen up to that point and uses the time difference between corresponding events as a clock offset correction to apply to reader data for the trial.

 ## choosing corresponding sync events

-Here's how Pyramid computes the drift estimate for each trial:
- - It compares each "other" reader, with its associated data buffers, to the reference reader.
- - It considers the latest sync event from the reference reader and finds the event from the other reader that's nearest in time (raw, uncorrected time).
-This gives one candidate pair of events.
- - It considers the latest sync event from the other reader and finds the event from the reference reader that's nearest in time.
-This gives another candidate pair of events (quite possibly the same as the first).
- - Between the two candidate pairs, it chooses the pair with the smallest difference in time.
- - For this pair, the time of the other reader minus the time of the reference reader is the clock drift.
- - It discounts the clock drift when quering buffers associated with the other reader for trial data.
- - It shifts data obtained from each buffer by the same clock drift.
+Pyramid has a few strategies for paring up sync events between readers so that events in the pair represent the same real-world event.

+In this demo it chooses pairs based on closeness in time.
-This approach assumes that drift over all is small, less than half the duration of a trial.
+This assumes both clocks start near time 0, and that clock drift is overall small.
+In that case, events with nearby timestamps should correspond to the same real-world sync events.

+It's possible that different clocks will start at different times, not near the same time 0.
+In this case closeness in time is not a good proxy for "same real event".
-This should allow some robustness in case readers record different numbers of sync events (starting at different times, or dropping events occasionally).
+It's also possible that readers will record different numbers of sync events at the start of an session, or occasionally miss events during a session.

+For these trickier cases Pyramid supports pairing up sync events based on a user-defined key, instead of the event time itself.
+More details about pairing strategies are in the code at [sync.py](../../src/pyramid/neutral_zone/readers/sync.py).

 ## misc. details and observations

 This demo chooses the sinusoid peak as the clock drift "true" event in each trial.
 It uses the same peak as the "wrt" time for each trial.
-As a result, the aligned peaks always occur exactly at zero, on each trial.
+As a result the aligned peaks always occur exactly at zero, on each trial.

 Pyramid doesn't stretch or rescale data at all, it only shifts.
 So trial duration is conserved, whether a reader has clock drift or not.